Asking questions (pt. 2)

 return record

-Generating the question itself is also straightforward, with the prompt being the most interesting part.
-The most important parts of the prompt are:
+Generating the question is also straightforward, with the prompt being the most interesting part.
+Key aspects of the prompt include:

-- limiting the question generation only on the provided article content
+- Limiting question generation only to the provided article content

-We’ve added some string cleaning of the prompt just in case, since the LLM would sometimes include additional text regardless of our prompt, e.g. “Here’s the JSON response: “.
+We’ve added string cleaning to the prompt to handle cases where the LLM includes additional text, e.g., “Here’s the JSON response: “.

 def generate_question(article_content):